santoshlite/Empyrial/README.md

 Now go to print option (right-click on the page).
 From here you can save this file in pdf file format.

+vn.py uses Github to host its source code, if you wish to contribute code please use the PR (Pull Request) process of github:

+## Contribution and Issues

+- [Create Issue](https://github.com/ssantoshp/Empyrial/issues/new/choose) - For the larger changes (such as new features, large refactoring, etc.) it is best to first open an issue to discuss, and smaller improvements (such as document improvements, bugfixes, etc.) can be sent directly to PR

+- Fork [Empyrial](https://github.com/ssantoshp/Empyrial) - Click the **Fork** button in the upper right corner

+- Clone your own fork: ```git clone https://github.com/ssantoshp/Empyrial.git```

+	* If your fork is out of date, you need to manually sync: [Synchronization method](https://help.github.com/articles/syncing-a-fork/)

+- If you want to make contributions to ```Empyrial```, please create [pull requests](https://github.com/ssantoshp/Empyrial/pulls).
+It'll waiting for review, need to continue to improve, or be merged!

+## Contact us

+You are welcome to contact us by email at santoshpassoubady@gmail.com or in Empyrial's [discussion space](https://github.com/ssantoshp/Empyrial/discussions)

+## License

+MIT